 Some people with knee arthritis will have reduced range of movement at the knee, which will cause more pain.
 Pain and reduced movement will cause weakness of the knee.
 It is important to keep your knee joint as mobile as possible if you have knee arthritis, so keep moving it!
 It is just as important, if not more so, to maintain knee extension, so don't focus more on the bend.
 Make sure you work at straightening the knee too.
 You may need to see a physiotherapist to regain movement if you have lost a significant amount of movement.
 It is important you consider the whole lower limb from the pelvis down to ensure you get the best relief from an arthritic knee.
 One of the reasons your knee hurts might be because of a weakness around the hip and pelvis.
-Our rehabilitation workouts will help you get the best outcome to look after your knees.
+Our rehabilitation workouts will help you get the best outcome to look after your knees and all of your other joints!
 These workouts will strengthen the whole lower limb chain of muscles as well as improving the flexibility of the lower limb joints.

 Here are three quad strengthening exercises you can do at home to build the strength around the knee joint if you have arthritis.
 These exercises will reduce pain and improve your knee function.
 Repeat each exercise 10 times, hold each for 10 seconds, twice per day.